Supplementary data: Nova Scotia

 Topic: Optimizing care at end of life

-Title of image: Percentage of patients with cancer who received chemotherapy in last two weeks of life in 2018
+Title of image: Percentage of patients with cancer who received chemotherapy in last two weeks of life

 Caveats/limitations: